On Making your Bed

 • Sattva (goodness, purity, light)

-Here in our Western world we are not taught to think in this way.
-We seem to feel that if something goes wrong or we don’t feel well (mentally, physically or spiritually), that something is wrong with us.
-Imagine we were taught that both elation and depression are normal and to be expected?
+Here in our Western world, we are not taught to think this way.
+We tend to feel that if something goes wrong or we don’t feel well (mentally, physically, or spiritually), then something is wrong with us.
+Imagine if we were taught that both elation and depression are normal and to be expected?
 Neither will stay.
-Both are an experience of being alive.
-The more we attach to any experience (the good or the bad ones), the more we will ‘suffer’.
-Suffering really meaning anything from disappointment to despair.
+Both are part of the experience of being alive.
+The more we attach to any experience (good or bad), the more we will “suffer”—suffering meaning anything from disappointment to despair.

 “If we are going to talk about light, then we must also talk about darkness, because they only have meaning in relation to one another.
 All things on earth are a mixture of darkness and light, and it is not good to pretend that they are totally separate!”